 One of 2016's darkest, sexiest, most intense films, The Handmaiden tells the story of the devious Sook-hee (Kim Tae-ri) and the enterprising Count Fujiwara (Ha Jung-woo) during the Japanese occupation of Korea.
 Fujiwara is a con artist who plans to milk a wealthy Japanese heiress for all that she's worth, while Sook-hee is a pickpocket whom he contracts to pose as, you guessed it, the heiress's handmaiden.
 But as Sook-hee grows closer and closer to the heiress, alliances shift and double-crosses become inevitable.
 The film doesn't pull any punches on violence or eroticism, but it doesn't shy away from a gripping story or complex characters, either.
 Watch now

 One of the more deeply weird, highly unsettling films in recent memory, this psychological horror thriller comes from director/co-writer Robert Eggers, the mind behind The Witch.
 Willem Dafoe and Robert Pattinson star as two lighthouse keepers who start to lose their sanity when a storm strands them on the remote island where they are stationed.
-Shot in black and white, The Lighthouse is gorgeously made, wonderfully acted ... and it will totally f--- with your head.
+Shot in black and white, The Lighthouse is gorgeously made, wonderfully acted ... and it will totally f--- with your head, which is why it's one of the best movies on Amazon Prime Video.
 Watch now

 A highly anticipated remake of a classic 1977 Italian horror film, Suspiria stars Dakota Johnson as a young woman who joins a German dance company, only to find out that the whole operation is run by witches.
 (Don't you just hate it when that happens?)
 Seeing the supernatural drama unfold is one reason to watch this film; Tilda Swinton represents three others.
 In Suspiria, you get a triple-dose of Swinton: as a choreographer, a (male) therapist and one more role that might be a bit of a spoiler — but it's worth the buildup.
 Suspiria is one of those films that people tend to either love or hate, depending on their tolerance for weird gore and an outlandish tone.
 But it's better to get something unique than something that plays it safe.
 Watch now